Cape Town Hiking Guide

 I am a fully qualified and registered hiking guide.
 It wasn’t my first job, though.
 I worked as an actor for ten years, having studied drama at the University of Cape Town.
 When my wife and I planned to take a year off acting to travel, it turned into seven.

-Since coming back to South Africa in 2005 I have published a novel, taught more, as well as kept guiding on my old favorite, Table Mountain, and other hiking trails around the Cape, which I'd first explored as a boy scout.
+Since back in South Africa in 2005 I have published a novel, taught more, as well as kept guiding on my old favorite, Table Mountain, first explored as a boy scout, and other hiking trails around the Cape.

 In Cape Town's unique city & wilderness environment one can roll out of bed and be up Table Mountain within an hour and a half.
 But that doesn't mean one can let one's guard down.

 The summer sun, slant of the slope, plus Indian and Atlantic Ocean weather systems that roil Table Mountain and the Cape of Good Hope, make for tricky trekking.
 Various factors can change quickly.
-Prepare carefully.
+Do plan carefully.
+It's my pleasure to help.